TosbackCgusBridge-Bot/CGUs-versions/Lexus/Privacy Policy.md

 \[3\] Ratings achieved using the required premium unleaded gasoline with an octane rating of 91 or higher.
 If premium fuel is not used, performance will decrease.

-\[4\] 2016 RX 450h (AWD) EPA 30/28/30 city/hwy/combined mpg estimates.
-Actual mileage will vary.

-\[5\] MSRP does not include delivery, processing and handling fee of $1,195.
+\[4\] MSRP does not include delivery, processing and handling fee of $1,195.
 Excludes taxes, title, license and optional equipment.
 Dealer price will vary.
 Does not include accessory options installed by dealer.

 Leasing &.
 Finance